Pedestrian accidents are responsible for causing a death every two hours and an injury every seven minutes.

 Causes of Pedestrian Accidents

-Each year, around 4,000 pedestrians are killed and another 70,000 are injured in automobile collisions.
+In 2015, over 5,000 pedestrians are killed and another 70,000 were injured in automobile collisions.
 One of the most common causes of such accidents is unmarked crosswalks.
 These intersections make it difficult for pedestrians and drivers to recognize who has the right of way.
 Statistics show that three times more pedestrian injuries occur when a motor vehicle makes a left turn than when making a right turn.